-The School of Medicine offers early acceptances to a select few undergraduates enrolled in Georgetown University after their second year of college.
-These candidates then complete the remaining two years of undergraduate education according to curriculum approved by the respective school/college pre-medical committee and the Committee on Admissions of the School of Medicine.
+These candidates complete the remaining two years of undergraduate education according to a curriculum approved by the respective school/college pre-medical committee and the Committee on Admissions of the School of Medicine.

-Students are not required to take the MCAT for this program, but are advised that if they wish to apply to a medical school other than Georgetown they must take the MCAT.
+Students accepted into the EAP are not required to take the MCAT for this program, but are advised that if they wish to apply to a medical school other than Georgetown they must take the MCAT.

-Admitted EAP students, known as Sweeney Scholars are expected to maintain the following:
+Admitted EAP students are expected to maintain the following:

-- Must complete undergrad studies successfully while maintaining a minimum GPA of 3.6 (BCPM and overall)
+- Complete undergraduate studies successfully while maintaining a minimum GPA of 3.6 (BCPM and overall)

-- Any changes to the proposal and/or coursework relating to proposal must pre-approved by the School of Medicine (click here to download the Proposal Change Request Form)
+- Any changes to the proposal curriculum must pre-approved by the School of Medicine

 - Recommended to continue coursework in upper level sciences